-Here is an example of a web-site with web app features, developed by Dinarys.
+What is the difference between the webpage and the website?
+Look at an example of a web-site with web app features, developed by Dinarys.

 The decision between a web app and website depends on your business needs.
 If your online retail business model requires a site, you can hire a small outsourcing eCommerce agency.
 Such companies usually develop good websites with custom design, where you can keep all the relevant information about your business.
 On the other hand, if you decided to add some web app components to the site, you need to find a team that is experienced specifically in web app development.

 With web applications, you need to find a web app development team with some sample applications in their portfolio.
 That is the main web page and website difference in terms of development.

 When you need to choose between a web app and website for your eCommerce business, it is hard to determine which is better, at first glance.
 Websites and apps run in a browser, require an internet connection, and have back-end and front-end developed in the same programming languages.
 Moreover, on sites, apps might include such features as integration, interactivity, and authentication.

 The Dinarys team wants to emphasize that the difference between web apps and sites is real.
 It is necessary to understand this difference when you are in search of an online solution for your business model.
 You should also remember that the process of app development is much more difficult than a standard site creation, which is why you need a more experienced team for app development.
 Remember that most online retailers hire Dinarys for their development of online shops on eCommerce platforms, so you can consider this a strong option.
 We hope that this article set the record straight and you have a clear idea when it comes to what type of solution you need and what team to hire for the development process.

 How can the Dinarys team help your eCommerce business?

 The Dinarys team of developers and designers is a full-cycle eCommerce development company.
 The team can develop a site from scratch or create a custom web application to improve your site functionality and increase sales.